Answers to the most asked questions.

 HMML believes that manuscripts should remain in their communities and countries of origin.
 High-quality digital imaging ensures that the contents of manuscripts, including even minor details, will be preserved for centuries to come and readily available for researchers and communities of origin.

-HMML is a non-governmental, not-for-profit organization.
-HMML is supported by the generosity of the foundations, corporations, and individual donors who support its mission.
-Service fees charged to scholars for copies of manuscripts constitute less than 1% of HMML’s annual revenue; most manuscripts are studied online without charge.
-See Support
+HMML is a non-governmental, nonprofit, 501(c)(3) organization.
+HMML is solely funded by the generosity of the foundations, corporations, and individual donors who support its mission.
+Service fees charged to scholars for copies of manuscripts constitute less than 1 percent of HMML’s annual revenue, and the majority of manuscripts are made available online and in-person without charge.
+See Support.

 HMML signs a contract with each owning library reserving publication and commercial rights for the images to the owners.
 HMML’s goal is to provide free access for researchers while honoring the interests of the owning libraries.
 Researchers may have access to the images in the following ways: